 We must respond to Pope Francis' call with great urgency.
 Opening our hearts to life in Christ empowers us for loving, merciful action toward others.
 We must give witness to the Gospel of Life and evangelize through our lives.
 We must personally engage others and share the truth about human life.
 We must continue to show love and mercy, especially with those who have been involved in abortion.
 All members of the Church can bring healing to the world by upholding the beauty of human life and God's unfailing mercy.

-The Catholic Pro-Life Committee works within the Catholic Diocese of Dallas to implement the U.S. bishops' Pastoral Plan for Pro-Life Activities, working to teach respect for all human life from conception to natural death, and organize for its protection.
+The Catholic Pro-Life Community works within the Catholic Diocese of Dallas to implement the U.S. bishops' Pastoral Plan for Pro-Life Activities, working to teach respect for all human life from conception to natural death, and organize for its protection.

 As the Respect Life Ministry of the Diocese of Dallas, the CPLC implements the U.S. Catholic Bishops' Pastoral Plan for Pro-Life Activities (a 5-Point Plan of Prayer, Education, Public Witness, Civic Action and Supportive Services) through the following nine ministries: